cuxi2/BIZERTE_IMMO/README.md

 ## 🚀 Deployment

-### Deploy to Vercel
+### Deploy to Production

-1. Connect your GitHub repository to Vercel
+1. Build the application: `npm run build`
+2. Start the production server: `npm start`
-2. Set environment variables in Vercel dashboard
+3. Set environment variables on your hosting platform
-3. Deploy automatically on push to main branch
+4. Configure your domain and SSL

 ### Environment Variables for Production
 ```env